raccoonML/Multi-Language-RTVC/CODE_OF_CONDUCT.md

 work on issues or help make ``MLRTVC`` more popular.

-We abide by the principles of openness, respect, and consideration of others of the Python Software Foundation: https://www.python.org/psf/codeofconduct/
+We abide by the principles of openness, respect, and consideration of others of the Python Software Foundation: https://www.python.org/psf/codeofconduct/.
+From those principles derives the self-evident that the usage of this software does not harm, abuse, disrespect or expose people.

-This Code of Conduct is in parts adapted and inspired from [``scikit-learn``](https://github.com/scikit-learn/scikit-learn)'s Code of conduct: https://github.com/scikit-learn/scikit-learn/blob/main/CODE_OF_CONDUCT.md
+This Code of Conduct is in parts adapted and inspired from [``scikit-learn``](https://github.com/scikit-learn/scikit-learn)'s Code of conduct: https://github.com/scikit-learn/scikit-learn/blob/main/CODE_OF_CONDUCT.md.